Chapada Diamantina National Park: A Natural Paradise

 Two Seasons, Two Different Chapadas to Explore

-Chapada Diamantina transforms completely throughout the year, offering unique experiences in each season.
+Due to its location, Chapada Diamantina transforms completely throughout the year, offering unique experiences in every season.

 Rainy Season (October to April)

-Waterfalls reach their maximum power, with impressive water drops and lush vegetation.
+The waterfalls reach their peak flow, with impressive cascades and lush plants and vegetation.

 Fumaça Waterfall, Brazil's second highest waterfall at 340 meters, becomes an even more dramatic spectacle.